-The Genomics Center provides required monthly training at our CCRB site under the direction of Aaron Becker – lead scientist for NGS instrumentation.
+The Genomics Center provides required training at our CCRB site under the direction of Aaron Becker – lead scientist for NGS instrumentation.
 Providing space is available, up to two scientists from one lab can attend the 4-hour training in CCRB at a cost of $162.58/lab.
-Interested?
-Sign-up on-line.
+Contact email@example.com to arrange for training.

 Training will be a full demonstration using an actual library to give users the ability to independently sequence their own future run.
 Topics will cover library QC requirements through sample sheets set-up for demultiplexing, as well as run monitoring and generating FastQC reports in BaseSpace.

 After training, and with the guidance of the Illumina iSeq System Guide and the interface on the iSeq, clients should be able to independently use the iSeq without further support from the UMGC staff.
 Instrument reservations are made online and clients should select the 1-hour iSeq Instrument Loading option that will reserve the iSeq for the length of the sequencing run.

 The Illumina 300-cycle iSeq reagent cartridge and flow cell are available to purchase with an EFS number at our CCRB location, or if arranged ahead of time, the frozen cartridges can be picked up at our other sites.
 Clients are responsible for thawing the cartridges prior to sequencing and will manage the thawing in their lab.